giellalt/lang-bxr/index.md

 This page documents the work on the [Russia Buriat language model](https://github.com/giellalt/lang-bxr).

+It contains 20000 stems, and the basic nominal and verbal morphology.

+This site also contains a Buryaad keyboard layout.

 # Project documentation

 * [Topics for analyser work, summer 2018](Topics.html)